dylan-1006/Disasteriva/README.md

 ## Acknowledgments

-Disasteriva was created by [Your Team Name], a group of passionate developers committed to making a positive impact in climate hazard awareness and disaster management.
-We thank all contributors for their valuable efforts in making this application a reality.
+Disasteriva was created by a group of passionate students from Taylor's University committed to making a positive impact in climate hazard awareness and disaster management.